What Is Half Of 750

 ½ * 750 = 375

 This method highlights the connection between fractions, multiplication, and division.
-Multiplying by ½ is equivalent to dividing by 2.
-This approach is particularly useful when working with more complex fractions and proportions.
+And multiplying by ½ is equivalent to dividing by 2.
+This approach is particularly useful when working with more complex fractions and proportions Surprisingly effective..

 4. Mental Math Techniques: Speed and Efficiency